 Take the other end of the Q-tip and swab it to dry the area.
 Allow the pen to dry naturally or a paper towel.
 When using the Q-tip, clean the threading of the top half of the pen.
 Unscrew the pen and work on the top half as you set the bottom half aside.

 Soak the Q-tip in rubbing alcohol and clean the threading.
 Hold the pen upside down as you scrub on the threading.
 And take the other half.
-Repeat the process and when all the dirt is gone, reassemble the pen.
-Please have a look at our post on How to Use a Wood Burning Pen.
+Repeat the process and reassemble the pen when all the dirt is gone.
+Please look at our post on How to Use a Wood Burning Pen.